pliniker/pliniker.github.io/_drafts/2016-12-05-dispatchers.md

     jmpq    *%r8
 {% endhighlight %}

-As suggested in [this forum discussion][2], we should get six registers for parameter passing.
-We're using four, keeping `opcode`, `PC` and `counter` off the stack, which is consistent with `switch.rs`.
+As suggested in [this forum discussion][2], we should get six registers for parameter passing on x86_64.
+We're using four, keeping `opcode`, `PC` and `counter` off the stack, which is at least consistent with `switch.rs` and the other implementations.
+There's a good chance we could do better but I'm not sure how to go about it.

 What is notable is the overhead of pushing and popping `rax` on and off the stack and that LLVM treats each function as a separate unit with calling convention constraints.

 ### Computed Goto Dispatch

-explain inline assembly, LLVM register constraints in and out of each dispatch block.
+For this experiment, I wanted to see if I could create a computed goto environment close to what is possible in [clang and gcc][1].
+In order to do that I would have to resort to inline assembly and, sadly, nightly rustc.

+In my first attempt I used inline assembly to populate a jump table with label addresses and insert `jmp` instructions after each VM instruction block.
+This produced segmentation faults.
+After studying the assembly output from rustc for a while I realized that LLVM could not intelligently understand that the `jmp` instructions would affect code flow: it was allocating registers throughout the function with the assumption that code flow would fall all the way through to the end of the function in sequence.
+Register allocation varied throughout the function but my `jmp` instructions disrupted the allocation flow.

+The fix for this is to introduce constraints.
+Each VM instruction block of code must be prefixed and postfixed with register constraints, pinning variables to specific variables to keep the allocation flow consistent no matter where in the function a `jmp` instruction goes.

+{% highlight asm %}
+#[cfg(target_arch = "x86_64")]
+macro_rules! dispatch {
+    ($vm:expr, $pc:expr, $opcode:expr, $jumptable:expr, $counter:expr) => {
+        $counter += 1;
+        let addr = $jumptable[operator($opcode) as usize];

+        unsafe {
+            // the inputs of this asm block force these locals to be in the specified
+            // registers after $action is exited, so that on entry to the consecutive
+            // $action, the previous asm block will be set up with the right register
+            // to locals mapping
+            asm!("jmpq *$0"
+                 :
+                 : "r"(addr), "{r8d}"($counter), "{ecx}"($opcode), "{rdx}"($pc)
+                 :
+                 : "volatile"
+            );
+        }
+    }
+}
+{% endhighlight %}

+The optimized assembly output is the most compact of any of the dispatch methods and overall, this code outperforms the other methods.

 {% highlight asm %}
 goto_jmp: